KingSora/OverlayScrollbars/packages/overlayscrollbars-react/README.md

 The hook is for advanced usage and lets you control the whole initialization process.
 This is useful if you want to integrate it with other plugins such as `react-window` or `react-virtualized`.

+The hook will destroy the instance automatically if the component unmounts.

 ### Parameters

 Parameters are optional and similar to the `OverlayScrollbarsComponent`.